fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-pihole-cloudflare.md

 First of all, this guide uses specific third-party services, namely <a href="https://cloudflare.com" target="_blank">Cloudflare</a>, <a href="https://pi-hole.net" target="_blank">Pi-Hole</a> and <a href="https://nginxproxymanager.com" target="_blank">Nginx Proxy Manager</a> to set up a secure local-only reverse proxy.
 The same is possible with other tools, apps and services including <a href="https://adguard.com/en/adguard-home/overview.html" target="_blank">AdGuard Home</a> or <a href="https://nextdns.io" target="_blank">NextDNS</a> instead of *Pi-Hole*, <a href="https://caddyserver.com" target="_blank">Caddy</a> or <a href="https://traefik.io" target="_blank">Traefik</a> instead of *Nginx*, any other DNS provider instead of *Cloudflare*, etc. I'm only writing about my preferred tools that I've used multiple times to set everything up and keep it running for over a year.

 This guide will require a owned custom top-level domain (TLD), such as a `.com` or `.cc` or `.xyz`, etc. Certain TLDs can be bought for super cheap on <a href="https://namecheap.com" target="_blank">Namecheap</a> or <a href="https://porkbun.com" target="_blank">Porkbun</a>, but be aware in most cases after the first year or two, the price will see a steep jump.
-I again prefer Cloudflare for purchasing domains, since they always price domains at cost, so you won't see any surprise price hike one year to the next.
+I again prefer <a href="https://domains.cloudflare.com" target="_blank">Cloudflare</a> for purchasing domains, since they always price domains at cost, so you won't see any surprise price hike one year to the next.
 An alternative I won't be getting into is using dynamic DNS, as I've not had to use it, so I honestly wouldn't even know how to set that up.

 I will be using Pi-Hole as the local DNS server, and I specifically run it bare metal on a <a href="https://www.libre.computer/products/aml-s905x-cc-v2" target="_blank">Libre Sweet Potato</a>, separate from everything else.
 If you are running it on the same server as everything else, or in a Docker container, everything should work more or less the same with one caveat -- both Nginx Proxy Manager (and any reverse proxy) and Pi-Hole require port 80, but we need to give Nginx precedence here, so I suggest changing the port of Pi-Hole's web UI from 80 to something else.
 Really I suggest keeping Pi-Hole, and any dedicated DNS server more generally, separate from everything else since domain name resolution is more mission critical than, say, watching a movie.